ayushontop/djangoapp/README.md

 # djangoapp
 A web app made on django .
+In future more features will be added

+Django is a Python-based free and open-source web framework that follows the model-template-views architectural pattern.
+It is maintained by the Django Software Foundation, an American independent organization established as a 501 non-profit